Chonoya offers a rare opportunity to have a personal, hands-on experience with traditional Japanese culture during your visit to Japan.

-The logo mark of Chonoya is inspired by a Swallowtail butterfly which is its family crest.
+The logo of Chonoya is inspired by a swallowtail butterfly which is our family crest.

-A close ancestor served as the Shinto priest of Masumida shrine
+A close ancestor of Chonoya’s founders served as the Shinto priest of Masumida shrine

-which was the second highest ranked shrine after Atsuta Jingu in the vicinity of Nagoya.
+which was the second highest ranked shrine in the vicinity of Nagoya.

-the city center of Nagoya which was developed as a castle town on Nagoya castle.
+the city center of Nagoya which was developed as a town around Nagoya Castle.

 This “Kominka”, a Japanese traditional farmhouse, was built in a quiet residential area about 100 years ago,

-and you can fully enjoy the atmosphere of a Japanese old house.
+and you can fully enjoy the historical atmosphere of an old Japanese house.

-Nagoya was struck by massive air raids (around 1945) during World War II,
+Nagoya was struck by massive air raids during World War II,

-and many houses were destroyed, but luckily this area survived from being burnt down.
+and many houses were destroyed, but luckily this area survived.

-And, usually it is impossible for general travelers to enter these types of houses if they are not tourist facilities.
+It is usually impossible for travelers to enter these types of houses if they are not tourist facilities,

 Gate and Entrance

-A small temple-like gate and a gable entrance were built using traditional Japanese architectural method.
+A small temple-like gate and a gable entrance were built using traditional Japanese architectural methods.

 Kimono (Traditional Japanese Garment)

 Furisode is a long sleeve kimono worn by unmarried young ladies.
-Even now, Furisode is popular for special occasions such as adult ceremony and graduation ceremony.
-You can take pictures freely here as a photo spot.
+Even now, furisode is popular for special occasions such as coming-of age and graduation ceremonies.
+A perfect spot for personal snapshots and taking photos with your group.

 A Buddhist altar dedicated to the ancestral spirits.
-If you look closely inside, you will be amazed by the elaborate construction imitating a shrine.
-Now, it is rare houses, but in the past, there was such a Buddhist altar in every house, and there was a custom to pray for their ancestors and Buddhas on a daily basis.
+There are many intricate details contained inside the elaborate construction of this shrine.
+A rarity in modern Japan, but in the past, there was a Buddhist altar in every house, and it was customary to pray here for their ancestors and Buddhas every day.

-We want everyone in the world to experience Japanese traditional culture as it was like in our childhood.
-With that thought, we have decided to run Chonoya with spouses.
-Both of us grew up in Nagoya and now live in Tokyo.
-The husband Yuzo loves to play Beatles songs with the guitar.
+We want everyone in the world to experience Japanese traditional culture with the same care and detail as we experienced in our childhood.
+With this mission in mind, the husband-and-wife team of Yuzo and Kumiko have opened Chonoya to welcome visitors of all ages from around the world.
+Both grew up in Nagoya and now live in Tokyo.
+The husband Yuzo loves to play Beatles songs on the guitar.
 The wife Kumiko loves Japanese culture such as cooking and kimono.